Why Users Rate Poor Search Results Highly: The Satisfaction Paradox in SEO

 The Cognitive Engine: System 1 vs. System 2 in Search

 To understand why the Satisfaction Paradox exists, we must examine the machinery of the human mind.
-The framework comes from Daniel Kahneman's Thinking, Fast and Slow (2011).
+The two-mode account of cognition — the labels System 1 and System 2 — was introduced by Stanovich & West (2000) and later popularized in Daniel Kahneman's Thinking, Fast and Slow (2011).

 The "Cognitive Miser" in the SERPs